-That doesn’t necessarily means that backpacking and style exclude each other.
+That doesn’t necessarily mean that backpacking and style exclude each other.
 You just have to learn how to juggle with backpack space, fashion and some other additional items to make things work and I am here to teach you how!

 When I left home my backpack was full.
 I couldn’t even fit another t-shirt in it.
 I was living under the illusion that I will need tons of stuff since I was planning to travel for a longer period of time.
 I couldn’t be more wrong.
 I just needed to be more efficient.